InteropIO/finsemble-seed/src/samples/README.md

 #  Finsemble Samples

-This folder contains a set of template system components to help you get started using Finsemble.
-System components are specially built to provide common UI functionality to end users.

 Finsemble is a set of tools that lets you build multi-window desktop applications that focus on coordination and collaboration.
-We've packaged the seed project with template system components to demonstrate the sort of desktop experience that you can deliver to your users.
+This folder contains a set of sample components to help you get started using Finsemble.
+These samples are specially built to provide common UI functionality to end users.
 You can use these samples wholesale or use them as building blocks.

 These samples were built using React UI controls.
+A “control” is a small element that you would see on the screen.
+For instance, a menu or a button would be considered a control.
+Developers can use controls to build a component.
 The primary use for the controls is for developers to assemble and customize the UI experience for their users.
 Using the controls, a developer can make anything&mdash;quickly.
 The controls are available in a separate public repo: https://github.com/ChartIQ/finsemble-react-controls.

-Note that you can easily modify the look and feel of your sample system components.
+Note that you can easily modify the look and feel of your sample components.
 In **Version >= 1.4**, simply edit the files inside of *src/assets/sass/*.
 These files contain all of the styling for these system components.
 In some cases, the individual components have specific styling, and those files are found inside each component's folder.

 For **Version < 1.4&**, go to *configs/openfin/manifest-local* and add the following line inside the `finsemble` property:
 "cssOverridePath":"$applicationRoot/components/assets/css/finsemble-overrides.css",

 This tells the application to retrieve the *finsemble-overrides* file that you will modify.
 In older versions of the seed project, this file sits inside of *src/assets/css/finsemble-overrides.scss*.

-Although the sample templates and the controls are production quality, we keep them outside the core because most customers will customize the UI for their own needs.
-Read through the documentation to get a better idea how the templates are built.
-Browse each template for its relevant documentation.
+Although the sample components and the controls are production quality, we keep them outside the core because most customers will customize the UI for their own needs.
+Read through the documentation to get a better idea how the components are built.
+Browse each sample for its relevant documentation.